 What is the easiest, and most effective way of Dynamic Real-time Personalisation for your Ecommerce Projects?
 Well, let's advance on a new road and start with Online Personalisation from the 1st Click on your Website.
 Without any 3rd Parties involved.
 In the concept of Dynamic Onsite Personas, there is even No Need anymore to store Persona Data at all as this provides a historical view towards user behaviour.
 Such a perspective might be rather misleading than suitable for real-time personalisation nowadays.

 Because static personas are really 80s, aren't they?
 In the age of Mobile User Interaction that happens in millions of intent-driven Micro Moments, we rather need Personas that are automated, that come up dynamically, created and fine-tuned straight in-the-moment.
-And the idea is really simple: Enjoy many real-life use cases as inspiration for your web shop, content-rich news portal or commercial blog below.
+And the idea is really simple: Enjoy many real-life use cases in this Open Concept Paper as inspiration for your web shop, content-rich news portal or commercial blog below.

 Using Dynamic Real-time Onsite Personas will enable you to personalise content for the users of your ecommerce platform in a great and easy way.
 This said we are looking at the Personalisation of Headlines, USPs, Badges & Sashes, Product Recommendations and even your Corporate Storytelling.